A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Results

 \section{Results}

-Quantitative data from the questionnaire were analyzed using a well-known commercial spreadsheet software package, along with jamovi, a free and open source software for data analysis and statistical tests.
-Analyses were carried out using descriptive statistics such as: absolute and relative frequencies, mean (\textit{M}), standard deviation (\textit{SD}), coefficient of variation (\textit{CV}), skewness coefficient (\textit{Sk}), and coefficient of kurtosis ($\kappa$).
-We used Cronbach's $\alpha$ and McDonald's $\omega$ in terms of measuring and evaluating the internal consistency.
-We have presented the results of all calculations in tabular form for the sake of clarity and ease of understanding.
+Quantitative data from the questionnaire were analyzed using a well-known commercial spreadsheet software package along with jamovi, a free and open source software for data analysis and statistical tests.
+Note that Jamovi provides easy-to-use statistical software with a point-and-click interface and supports a wide range of built-in statistical tests, real-time output, data visualization, and R integration.
+In addition, it is lightweight, cross-platform compatible, and regularly updated, making it a powerful statistical tool that has been used in numerous studies to date.

+The analysis of the collected data and the subsequent presentation of the results have been divided into three stages, as shown in Figure~\ref{fig:analysis-procedure}.
+Additionally, we conclude the analysis by highlighting the key findings at the end.